amankrsingh2000/loki/docs/sources/operations/storage/_index.md

 ### IBM Cloud Object Storage

-When using IBM Cloud Object Storage (COS) as object storage, the following permissions are needed:
+When using IBM Cloud Object Storage (COS) as object storage, IAM `Writer` role is needed.

-- `Writer`

 See the [IBM Cloud Object Storage section]({{<relref "../../storage/#ibm-cloud-object-storage">}}) on the storage page for a detailed setup guide.